Devonta Smith Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Season Stats

-- This season Smith has 32 catches on 53 targets, with a team-high 406 receiving yards (58.0 per game) and one touchdown.
+- Smith has grabbed 32 passes and leads his team with 406 receiving yards while scoring one touchdown.
+He has been targeted 53 times, and averages 58.0 yards per game.

-- So far this season, 21.8% of the 243 passes thrown by his team have gone Smith's way.
+- Smith has been the target of 53 of his team's 243 passing attempts this season, or 21.8% of the target share.

-- With two targets in the red zone this season, Smith has been on the receiving end of 6.1% of his team's 33 red zone pass attempts.
+- Smith has seen the ball thrown his way two times in the red zone this season, 6.1% of his team's 33 red zone pass attempts.

-- The Eagles have run 59.7% passing plays and 40.3% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Eagles, who rank 15th in the NFL in points scored, have dropped back to pass 59.7% of the time while running the football 40.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Lions.